viviloaf/robinhood-cypto-trader/README.md

 https://github.com/josephjaspers/Robinhood

+I modified them to work for this project

 Currently at v0.1 as a Proof of concept

 If you would like to use it, clone and change the trader to your Robinhood Username and account.